 - Keep the receipts for reimbursement and documentation later on

-- Create a detailed report of the overall experience with the assigned business
+- Create a detailed report of the overall customer experience with the assigned business

-You have to remember never to blow your cover.
-You have to play your part of a regular shopper and accomplish the assigned task so you can create an objective report later on.
+You have to play your part as a regular shopper and accomplish the assigned task so you can create an objective report later on.

 How much does mystery shopper make?

 According to what I have found from numerous sources, mystery shopping typically does not have a flat rate or a rate per hour.
 You will be paid per task.
 And every task is different.

 Since mystery shopping companies work with different companies across various industries, each mystery shopping company may have unique shopping requirements.
 The payment could be reimbursement only, cash only, or cash and reimbursement.